-- The slowness was caused by a slow connection speed
+- The Citrix slowness was caused by a slow connection speed

 - Citrix itself determined the connection to be slow and adjusted experience accordingly

-The other Goliath report this law firm used was the HDX Latency Report.
-ICA latency is a key metric because when we look at performance and end user experience problems, if there is a problem stemming from a server’s ability to process the user’s request or their connection, it will manifest in our Citrix troubleshooting functionality for HDX latency.
+The other Goliath report this law firm used was the Citrix HDX Latency Report.
+Citrix ICA latency is a key metric because when we look at performance and end-user experience problems, if there is a problem stemming from a server’s ability to process the user’s request or their connection, it will manifest in our Citrix troubleshooting functionality for Citrix HDX latency.

-So this is the starting point for determining if the user’s poor experience issue is caused by something related to what they are doing or how they are connecting to the environment.
-Therefore, in addition to scheduling the Citrix End User Experience Report, the Citrix HDX Latency Report is also scheduled to run on a weekly basis and sent to the Citrix Admins.
+This is the starting point for determining if the user’s poor experience issue is caused by something related to what they are doing or how they are connecting to the environment.
+In addition to scheduling the Citrix End-User Experience Report, the Citrix HDX Latency Report is also scheduled to run on a weekly basis and sent to the Citrix Admins.